SR 408 Eastern Extension PD&E

-CFX has finalized an update to the Corridor Development and Evaluation Report prepared in 2008.
-The results of both studies indicate that the most feasible location for the future eastern extension of SR 408 is along the existing SR 50 corridor.
-Several alternative concepts have been developed and evaluated including SR 408 alignments just to the north, just to the south, and in the median of SR 50.
+CFX finalized an update to the Corridor Development and Evaluation Report prepared in 2008.
+The results of both studies indicated that the most feasible location for the future eastern extension of SR 408 is along the existing SR 50 corridor.
+Several alternative concepts were developed and evaluated including SR 408 alignments just to the north, just to the south, and in the median of SR 50.
 Different concepts for the expressway, including both elevated and ground level options, were also considered.

-The most feasible alternatives in terms of minimizing impacts, improving traffic service and minimizing costs have been selected for further evaluation.
+The most feasible alternatives in terms of minimizing impacts, improving traffic service and minimizing costs were selected for further evaluation.
 The alternatives were on display at the Alternatives Public Workshop and are available for download on this website.
-We invite you to assist CFX in the evaluation of these alternatives by emailing comments to 408study@CFXway.com.

 |Evaluation Matrix Segment 1||Download PDF|

 |Segment 1 – Elevated North||Download PDF|

 |Segment 1 – Elevated South||Download PDF|

 |Segment 1 – North and South||Download PDF|